Stochastic tensor space feature theory with applications to robust machine learning: Methods

-\section{Mathematical preliminaries}
+\subsection{Mathematical preliminaries}

-We demonstrate our approach on the ML classification problem.
-A novel strategy for classification will here consist of construction of a series of subspaces orthogonal to a stochastic representation of data belonging to one of the classes.
+We demonstrate our approach to the ML classification problem.
+A novel strategy for classification will be demonstrated here via construction of a series of subspaces orthogonal to a stochastic representation of data belonging to one of the classes.
 For two class classification, the second class is treated as a change or anomaly with respect to the first.
-The constructed subspaces allow detection of such `anomalies' with high accuracy from data and projection coefficients, and are used to train an ML classifier.
+The constructed subspaces allow detection of such `anomalies' with high accuracy from data and projection coefficients, and contain the information used to train an ML classifier.